DFabric/DPlatform-Shell/README.md

 # DPlatform [ALPHA]
 ![DP logo](https://j8r.github.io/DPlatform/img/logo.svg)
 **DPlatform** helps you to easily install applications and manage them.

 #### Quickly have your own Cloud Storage, Chat, CMS Website, Feed Reader or VPN.
 No complex commands or configurations required, simply access to your freshly installed application at the displayed URL.
 Deploy applications/services easily to your server, and turn it, even a cheap Raspberry Pi, to a SaaS cloud platform.
 ![main](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/main.png)
 ![install](https://raw.githubusercontent.com/j8r/DPlatform/gh-pages/img/install.png)

 ## DPlatform goals
 - Simplicity: Easy automated installation.
-You can manage your applications simply through an UI
+Manage your applications simply through an UI

-- Lightness: Keeping everything light as close as a bare metal manual installation.
+- Lightness: Keep as light and close as a manual installation.
 No Docker required

-- Independence: You own your data in your server.
-The installed programs don't depend of DPlatform or any third party service
+- Independence: Full control of your apps.
+Independence of installed apps from any third party service, including DPlatform

 - Freedom: Free and Open Source applications.
 DPlatform is a [MIT](http://opensource.org/licenses/MIT) licensed project

 - Security: One user is created per app.
 Severals use encryption and reverse-proxying

 ## Features
 - Install applications easily
 - Manage Apps Services - SystemD services integration: view apps services status, one click start/stop, auto-start at boot and auto-restart if down unexpectively
 - Update/Remove installed apps simply with two clicks